ojas-chaturvedi/NLP-Gun-Legislation/README.md

-# Shooting Through the Text: Uncovering Sentiments in Congressional Gun Legislation

-An AP Research project that conducts a sentiment analysis on congressional legislation relating to the ongoing debate on gun control.
+# Legislative Narratives on Gun Control in the United States: A Multi-Model Sentiment Analysis Approach (2001-2023)

+This project employs advanced multi-model sentiment analysis techniques to systematically dissect and understand the framing of gun control issues within U.S. Congressional legislation from 2001 to 2023.
+It aims to uncover the emotional and rhetorical strategies deployed in legislative discourse, offering insights into how these narratives influence public perception and policy-making in the realm of gun control.

+### Project Setup

+1. Optional: Create a Python virtual environment
+2. Install all the Python requirements: `pip install -r requirements.txt`
+3. **CONTINUE HERE**

 **BASIS Advisor**: Travis May
 **Internship Location**: Arizona State University